defi-wonderland/keep3r-framework/docs/src/content/how-to/keep3r_relay.md

 # Enable the Keep3rRelay on your Vault

 > 🚧 Prerequisite: Please ensure you have completed the [Automation Vault setup](./automation_vault.md) before proceeding.
-In this case, the selected network will be Ethereum Sepolia.
+For this relay, the selected chain must be Ethereum Sepolia.

-The Keep3r Relay allows you to connect the Keep3r Network to an array of automation networks within xKeeper, offering a current incentive of 120% of the gas costs.
-For comprehensive details regarding Keep3r Network, refer to their [documentation](https://docs.keep3r.network/).
+The Keep3r Relay allows you to connect the Keep3r Network to an array of automation networks within xKeeper.
+The Keep3r Network currently provides an incentive of 120% of gas costs to keepers.
+For in-depth information about the Keep3r Network, please consult their [documentation](https://docs.keep3r.network/).

+Moreover, the Keep3r Relay introduces an opportunity for job owners to leverage Keep3r Liquidity Provider Tokens (kLPs) for their tasks.
+These tokens, minted to liquidity providers within the network's pools, accrue KP3R credits over time, which can then be utilized for automation payments.
+The process is detailed further in the [Credit Mining Docs](https://docs.keep3r.network/tokenomics/job-payment-mechanisms/credit-mining).

 ## Step 1: Add the relay in your vault

 Inside your vault, find and click "Add New Relay," then choose Keep3r Relay from the list.

 In the Callers section of the window that appears, activate the "Allow any caller" option to permit any address to execute your job.
-Remember that only valid keep3r users who have successfully registered will be able to run Automation Vault.
+Remember that only valid keepers will be able to run your job.

-Next, in the Jobs section, input the details of your job.
-For this guide, we will use a sample job we've made available on all testnets:
+Then, in the Jobs section, provide your job's specifics.
+For this tutorial, we'll use a sample job available on all testnets:

 > Job Address: `0x129f5C4Adf38a1860e54DE46970653465A605364`
 >
+> Selectors to allow:
-> Work function: `work (0x322e9f04)`
+> * `work (0x322e9f04)`

-Also, you will need to approve both **isKeeper** to validate the caller and **worked** to execute the payment.
-This requires the address of Keep3rV2.
+Additionally, for this relay's operation, it's crucial to authorize the `isKeeper` and `worked` functions from Keep3r v2 for executing payments:

 > Job Address: `0xf171B63F97018ADff9Bb15F065c6B6CDA378d320 (Keep3rV2)`
 >
+> Selectors to allow:
-> isKeeper function: `isKeeper (0x6ba42aaa)`
+> * `isKeeper (0x6ba42aaa)`
->
-> worked function: `worked (0x5feeb794)`
+> * `worked (0x5feeb794)`

-Now proceed by confirming in order to submit the transaction.
+Continue by confirming the transaction.

 <video controls width="1280">
   <source src="../../media/how-to/keep3r_relay/setup.mp4" type="video/mp4">